-Upon the completion of this offering, the members of our compensation committee will be Ms. Baker, Gen. Casey, Mr. Odeen and Ms. Townsend, with Ms. Townsend serving as Chair of the committee.
-Our board has also determined that Ms. Baker, Gen. Casey, Mr. Odeen and Ms. Townsend are "independent" as defined under NYSE and Exchange Act rules and regulations.
+Upon the completion of this offering, the members of our compensation committee will be .
+Our board has also determined that are "independent" as defined under NYSE and Exchange Act rules and regulations.
 In light of our status as a "controlled company" within the meaning of the corporate governance standards of the NYSE following this offering, we are exempt from the requirement that our compensation committee be composed entirely of independent directors under listing standards applicable to membership on the compensation committee.
 We do not currently intend to use this exemption, but we may in the future decide to do so.